mrdaemon/Pong/README.rst

 ------------------------------------------
  Version 0.1 - Reference Implementation
 ------------------------------------------
 .. contents::

 Project Overview
 =================

+.. note:: This document is available in multiple formats.
+Some may be better
+          formatted than others.
+If your copy appears distorted, please obtain either of these versions:

+            * PDF Document: whitepaper.pdf_
+            * HTML Document: whitepaper.html_

 Knifa's Pong is an open source, partial EJSCS scene container server implementation that combines the functionality of a full SOA and EDA